 Plaza Santa Cecilia

 Plaza Santa Cecilia is one of the oldest places in Tijuana.
-Located at Revolution Avenue and First Street it’s a plaza with shopping, restaurants, and bars.
+Located at Avenida Revolucion and First Street in downtown Tijuana, This is a plaza with shopping, restaurants, and bars.
 You can also find the remains of one of the original arches for the city.
-On weekends and special holiday’s, you can also find a variety of performances in the plaza.
+On weekends and special holidays, you can also find a variety of performances in the plaza.

 If you can’t make it to Valle de Guadalupe, G Salinas Enoteca wine bar in the next best option.
 This is an excellent wine bar with a good selection of hand-picked wines from Valle de Guadalupe.
 They offer a great rotating selection of wines by the glass as well as a fridge with some good Mexican bottles of beer as well as some light munchies such as cheese and charcuterie plates.